planttheidea/unchanged/README.md

 A tiny (~2.0kB minified+gzipped), [fast](https://github.com/planttheidea/unchanged/blob/master/benchmark_results.csv), unopinionated handler for updating JS objects and arrays immutably.

-Supports nested key paths via path arrays or [dot-bracket syntax](https://github.com/planttheidea/pathington), and all methods are curriable (with placeholder support) for composability.
+Supports nested key paths via path arrays or [dotty syntax](https://github.com/planttheidea/pathington), and all methods are curriable (with placeholder support) for composability.
 Can be a drop-in replacement for the `lodash/fp` methods `get`, `set`, `merge`, and `omit` with a 90% smaller footprint.

 ## Table of contents